uppusaikiran/uppusaikiran.github.com/_posts/2018-07-11-generic-file-parser.md

   --version             show program's version number and exit

 ```
 1. PATH  : This should point to the path of the malware file which you want to analyze.
 2. STORE : Enable this flag if you want to store in a database.
 3. YARA  : Enable this flag to apply yara to match for suspicious indicators in the file.
 4. version : Shows the version of the tool.

+### Features:

+1. Ability to Identify the Decomposition module selected based on the mime-type.
+2. Apply PDF based decomposition to extract features from the pdf file.
+3. Apply Office based decomposition to extract features of office files.
+4. Web Based files are decomposed to get interesting strings etc.
+5. Yara is applied on the entire file to get interesting matches which can help in identifying suspicious behaviour.

 ### Sample UseCase For PDF File: